A-J-C/CodecademyRedesign-Shared/README.md

 In this repo you can see every file that goes into the extension and contribute new ideas to it.

+Push any new files into the **shared** branch and I will merge them up to the master branch.

 Thanks,
 Alex C